This Utila travel guide will help you plan a fun and stress-free trip!

-The ferry to Utila is with Utila Dream Ferries and can easily be booked online here.
+Taking the ferry is the easiest way to get to Utila.
+The ferry company is Utila Dream Ferries and can easily be booked online here.
 To book at the port the price is 800 Lempira, but if you book online you save 10%.

 When you arrive at the port, you will need to pay the Island Tax.
-It is all well sign-posted where to go and the staff for Utila Dream Ferries all seem to have great levels of English so they will point you in the right direction.
+It is all well sign-posted where to go to pay the tax.
+The staff for Utila Dream Ferries all seem to have great levels of English so they will point you in the right direction.
 The price is 35 Lempira per person and it needs to be paid in cash.

 There are some restaurants and shops close to the ferry terminal if you need food, or to buy last minute sunscreen.
 The restaurants are cash only.
-The waiting area for Utila Dream Ferries has great wifi, airconditioning, free water refills and plenty of charging points so it is a good place to kill a bit of time while you wait for the ferry.
-You can also check your bag in early before you travel so you don’t need to carry it around while you wait.
+The waiting area for Utila Dream Ferries has great wifi, airconditioning, free water refills and plenty of charging points.
+It is a good place to kill a bit of time while you wait for the ferry.
+You can also check your bag in early so you don’t need to carry it around while you wait.

 If you plan to travel to Utila around any national holidays, try to book your ferry a few days in advance.
 We were caught out leaving at the end of the Semana Morazanica and had to get the 5:30am ferry because the others were all sold out.